staltz/ppppp-db/protospec.md

 }
 ```

-Thus, given a `identity` and a `domain`, any peer can construct the `metadata` part of the feed root msg, and thus can derive the "msg ID" for the root based on that `metadata`.
+Thus, given a `account` and a `domain`, any peer can construct the `metadata` part of the feed root msg, and thus can derive the "msg ID" for the root based on that `metadata`.

 Given the root msg ID, any peer can thus refer to the feed tangle, because the root msg ID is the tangle ID for the feed tangle.